-- consideration of the appropriateness of the Company's accounting policies and of the quality and effectiveness of the accounting records and management information maintained on behalf of the Company, relying on meetings with and reports from Premier Miton Group and Frostrow Capital LLP; - a review of the half-year results and the Annual Report, including the disclosures made therein in relation to internal controls and risk management, going concern, related parties and consideration of whether the report is fair, balanced understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model, strategy and continued operation (including advising the Board on whether the Company is able to meet its liabilities as they fall due) in order to make recommendations to the Board.
+- consideration of the appropriateness of the Company's accounting policies and of the quality and effectiveness of the accounting records and management information maintained on behalf of the Company, relying on meetings with and reports from Premier Miton Group and Frostrow Capital LLP; - a review of the half-year results and the Annual Report, including the disclosures made therein in relation to internal controls and risk management, going concern, related parties and consideration of whether the report is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model, strategy and continued operation (including advising the Board on whether the Company is able to meet its liabilities as they fall due) in order to make recommendations to the Board.
 In assessing whether the report is fair, balanced and understandable, each Director reviewed the disclosures made, applying their respective knowledge and expertise.
-The internal controls over financial reporting were also considered, together with feedback from the Company's Auditor, the Investment Manager and the Company Secretary: - consideration of whether a dividend needed to be paid by the Company in respect of the previous financial year;
+The internal controls over financial reporting were also considered, together with feedback from the Company's Auditor, the Investment Manager and the Company Secretary; - consideration of whether a dividend needed to be paid by the Company in respect of the previous financial year;

-- consideration of the internal controls in place at Premier Miton, the Investment Manager, and the Company's other principal third-party service providers; - consideration of Premier Miton's policies in relation to information security and business continuity, meeting with representatives of Premier Miton's IT and Compliance Departments periodically; - consideration of the key risks, risk management systems in place and the Company's risk matrix; - consideration of the Company's Anti-Bribery Policy and the policies and procedures in place to prevent tax evasion; - consideration of the nature, scope and cost of the external audit and the findings therefrom; - annual consideration of whether there is a need for an internal audit function; - consideration of the appointment of the Auditors, the Auditor's independence, objectivity, effectiveness, provision of any non-audit services and tenure of appointment; - consideration of the annual confirmation from the Company's Depositary in respect of the safekeeping of the Company's assets.
+- consideration of the internal controls in place at Premier Miton, the Investment Manager, and the Company's other principal third-party service providers; - consideration of Premier Miton's policies in relation to information security and business continuity, meeting with representatives of Premier Miton's IT and Compliance Departments periodically; - consideration of the key risks, risk management systems in place and the Company's risk matrix; - consideration of the Company's Anti-Bribery Policy and the policies and procedures in place to prevent tax evasion; - consideration of the nature, scope and cost of the external audit and the findings therefrom; - annual consideration of whether there is a need for an internal audit function; - consideration of the appointment of the Auditors, the Auditor's independence, objectivity, effectiveness, provision of any non-audit services and tenure of appointment; - consideration of Premier Miton's and Frostrow's whistle blowing policies for their staff to raise concerns about possible improprieties, including in relation to the Company, in confidence; and - consideration of the annual confirmation from the Company's Depositary in respect of the safekeeping of the Company's assets.

-Since the year-end, the Committee has also considered the appropriate level of dividend to be paid by the Company in respect of the year under review, for recommendation to the Board, as well as the audit findings for the 2022 audit.
+Since the year-end, the Committee has also considered the appropriate level of dividend to be paid by the Company in respect of the year under review, for recommendation to the Board, as well as the audit findings for the 2023 audit.